mulesoft-assets/template-sap2sfdc-material-migration/README.md

 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
 + The path configured by default is `migrate-materials` and you are free to change for the one you prefer.
-+ The host name for all endpoints in your CloudHub configuration should be defined as `0.0.0.0`.
++ The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.